ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Each of these attestation types has different security properties.
 For example, attesting to having a valid account is different from attesting to running on trusted hardware.
-In general, Attesters should accept a limited form of attestation formats.
+In general, minimizing the set of attestation formats helps minimize the amount of information leaked through a token.

 Each attestation format also has an impact on the overall system privacy.
 Requiring a conjunction of attestation types could decrease the overall anonymity set size.
 For example, the number of Clients that have solved a CAPTCHA in the past day, that have a valid account, and that are running on a trusted device is less than the number of Clients that have solved a CAPTCHA in the past day.
-Attesters should not admit attestation types that result in small anonymity sets.
+Attesters SHOULD not admit attestation types that result in small anonymity sets.

 The trustworthiness of attesters depends on their ability to correctly and